-The Helen Zell Writers’ Program is a two-year, fully-funded graduate program in creative writing leading to the Master of Fine Arts degree, with the option of a third-year fellowship for all qualified graduates.
+The Helen Zell Writers’ Program is a two-year, fully-funded graduate program in creative writing leading to the Master of Fine Arts degree.
+A third-year post-MFA Zell Fellowship will be available to six qualifying graduates of our program.
 HZWP students concentrate in either fiction or poetry and must complete 36 total hours of course work for their degree, including three semesters of writing workshops (18 credits), one semester of a final writing workshop dedicated to completion of their thesis (6 credits), and four semesters (12 credits) of additional graduate coursework (see details below).

 The First Year

 - All first-year students take one assigned writing workshop and one non-workshop class of their choosing each semester.